-Producer and Engineer
+Hip-Hop Producer / Engineer

 Rafael is well-known among the International hiphop community as "Rumplestiltz The Hiphop Cellist".
 His band "Babylon Warchild" has become an International success in the underground – with albums selling over 10,000+ units and has performed on hip-hop stages at concerts and festivals across the world including the US, Canada, China, Malaysia, Korea, Germany, Switzerland, Denmark, Greece, Czech, Slovakia, Netherlands, Belgium, and many more.

 Rafael has performed and shared the stage with artists such as Big Daddy Kane, Afrika Bambaataa, Xzibit, ONYX, R.A.
 The Rugged Man, Rahzel, Loop Troop, Planet Asia, Snowgoons, Reef The Lost Cauze, Chief Kamachi, Bizarre (of D12), Lord Lhus, Saukrates, Choclair, Snak The Ripper, Wordsworth, PackFm, as well as many others.